Whether you want to distribute an album, an EP, LP or single, they are referred to as "Releases" in your account.

 1) To create a new release, sign into your account here.

-2) Once logged in, click "Assets".
-This will take you to your assets page, which contains all albums that have been saved.
-Please note that albums are only saved after all information has been included.
+2) Once logged in, click "My Music".
+This will take you to the section where all your music is, which contains all releases that have been saved.
+Please note that releases are only saved after all information has been included.

-3) From your assets page, click "Actions", and select "Create new album" from the drop down list to get started.
+3) From your "My Music" page, click "Actions", and select "Create new release" from the drop-down list to get started.

 4) This will open up "Add new release", which has 4 tabs: Main info, Track, Publishing, and Review & save.